Dark Room Retreat for Ten Days – Hallucinating a Self!Aug 17, 2018

 For the vast majority of us, that question was not answered with any teaching of truth.
 Although as children we were quite close to our true nature as infinite loving awareness free of story or ego identity, we did not have a cognizant knowing of truth.
 We were truth, we just had no way of “knowing” it.
 And we typically didn’t have teachers to show us the infinite truth of our eternal BEing.
 In fact we had parents, siblings, teachers, society, authority figures and media reinforcing the idea of a very separate and fragile image of self.

-So, just as in the dark room with an absence of light, the mind made up (constructed) a room… When we were seeking to know self, in the absence of truth, the mind constructed a self.
+So, just like during a dark room retreat, with a total absence of light, the mind made up (constructed) a room… When we were seeking to know self, in the absence of truth, the mind constructed a self.
 And that construct of self has spent a lifetime reinforcing it’s own illusion of itself.

 This image you have of yourself that exists in your mind, is an illusion, a hallucination.
 And just like the beams in the room, it feels very, very real.
 I only had a few days to construct a hallucination that I knew wasn’t real and yet was still reacting to as I walked across the room.
 We’ve all had lifetimes to construct a very dense hallucination of self.
 And we wonder why it is so hard to abide our true nature and let go of the illusion.